josephdadams/TallyArbiter/readme.md

 ## Viewing all tally data
 Navigate to `/producer` on the Tally Arbiter server in your browser to view all Devices and their current states.
 This information is also available in the Settings GUI but is displayed in a minimal fashion here for in-service viewing.
+**This page is restricted by a username and password.
+The default username is `producer` and the default password is `12345`.**

 ## Using a blink(1) for tally output
-Tally Arbiter also supports the use of a blink(1) device as a tally light.
+Tally Arbiter supports the use of a blink(1) device as a tally light.
 A remote listening script is available in the separate repository, [Tally Arbiter Blink1 Listener](http://github.com/josephdadams/tallyarbiter-blink1listener).
 For installation and use instructions, please check out that repository's [readme](http://github.com/josephdadams/tallyarbiter-blink1listener/readme.md).
 It is compatible with and was designed to run on a Raspberry Pi Zero, making this an inexpensive option for *wireless* tally output.
 However, it can be run on any OS/device that supports Python such as MacOS or Windows, which can be helpful if you want to use this with graphics or video playback operators, for example.

 ## Using a Relay for contact-closure systems
 Many Camera CCUs and other devices support incoming tally via contact closure.
 A remote listening script that can trigger USB relays is available with the separate repository, [Tally Arbiter Relay Listener](http://github.com/josephdadams/tallyarbiter-relaylistener).
 For installation and use instructions, please check out that repository's [readme](http://github.com/josephdadams/tallyarbiter-relaylistener/readme.md).

 ## Using a GPO output
 Lots of equipment support the use of GPIO (General Purpose In/Out) pins to interact.
 This could be for logic control, turning on LEDs, etc. A remote listening script that can run on a Raspberry Pi is available with the separate repository, [Tally Arbiter GPO Listener](http://github.com/josephdadams/tallyarbiter-gpolistener).
+For installation and use instructions, please check out that repository's [readme](http://github.com/josephdadams/tallyarbiter-gpolistener/ readme.md).

+## Using an M5StickC for tally output
-For installation and use instructions, please check out that repository's [readme](http://github.com/josephdadams/tallyarbiter-gpolistener/readme.md).
+Tally Arbiter can send tally data to an M5StickC Arduino Finger Computer.
+A remote script is available in the separate repository, [Tally Arbiter M5StickC Listener](http://github.com/josephdadams/tallyarbiter-m5stickclistener).
+For installation and use instructions, please check out that repository's [readme](http://github.com/josephdadams/tallyarbiter-m5stickclistener/readme.md).

 ## Creating your own listener client
 Tally Arbiter can send data over the socket.IO protocol to your listener.
 You can make use of the following event emitters: